grafana/grafana-ansible-collection/roles/grafana/README.md

 [![License](https://img.shields.io/badge/license-MIT%20License-brightgreen.svg)](https://opensource.org/licenses/MIT)

-Provision and manage [grafana](https://github.com/grafana/grafana) - platform for analytics and monitoring
+Provision and manage [Grafana](https://github.com/grafana/grafana) - platform for analytics and monitoring

 ## Requirements

 - Ansible >= 2.9 (It might work on previous versions, but we cannot guarantee it)
 - libselinux-python on deployer host (only when deployer machine has SELinux)
-- grafana >= 5.1 (for older grafana versions use this role in version 0.10.1 or earlier)
+- Grafana >= 5.1 (for older Grafana versions use this role in version 0.10.1 or earlier)
 - jmespath on deployer machine.
 If you are using Ansible from a Python virtualenv, install *jmespath* to the same virtualenv via pip.

 ## Role Variables